-Michael writes 60-80 blog posts per month for SaaS companies using AI tools.
-He charges $150 per post and earns $9,000-$12,000 per month working 25 hours per week.
-Before AI, he could write 15-20 posts per month at the same quality level.
-AI quadrupled his output without quadrupling his hours.
+Michael cranks out 60-80 blog posts per month for SaaS companies.
+He uses AI tools, charges $150 per post, and takes home $9,000-$12,000/month working about 25 hours a week.
+Before AI, he topped out at 15-20 posts monthly at the same quality.
+AI 4x'd his output without 4x'ing his hours.

 The Workflow

-- Client brief review (5 min): Read the topic, target keyword, and audience notes
+- Brief review (5 min) — read the topic, target keyword, audience notes

-- AI research (5 min): Use Perplexity or Claude to research the topic, find statistics, identify key points
+- AI research (5 min) — Perplexity or Claude to dig up stats and key points

-- AI draft (3 min): Prompt Claude with the brief, research, brand voice guidelines, and article structure.
-Generate a 1,500-word first draft
+- AI draft (3 min) — feed Claude the brief, research, brand voice guidelines, and structure.
+Out comes a 1,500-word first draft

-- Human editing (15-20 min): This is where value is added.
-Rewrite weak sections, add personal insights, verify all statistics, adjust tone for the brand, add internal links, optimize for SEO
+- Human editing (15-20 min) — this is where the money is.
+Rewrite weak sections, inject personal insights, verify every statistic, match the brand's tone, add internal links, tweak for SEO

-- Final polish (5 min): Grammarly check, format headers, add meta description, submit
+- Final polish (5 min) — Grammarly pass, format headers, write meta description, submit

 The Economics